John-Nik/portfolio/README.md

 -- **0.6.12.20:** Changed the width from 95% to 90% and the height from 70% to 65% for the hovered :after and :before pseudo elements respectively

 -- **0.6.12.21:** Switched the shortened translate to translate3d(tx, ty, tz)

+-- **0.6.12.22:** Changed the width and height of the hovered :after and :before pseudo elements to px values instead of %